 The John Fisher School is determined in breaking down Mental Health stigma by their continuous effort to support a Mental Health Trust called ‘The Talk Easy Trust’, which is situated within the school.

 The ‘Talk Easy Trust’ was first established by former student Aidan McNulty, who was frustrated over the lack of support for those struggling in school with either bullying or mental health issues.
 He was determined to help stop any bullying or any mental health that the students may face.
-With the recent tragedy in 2010 of a 14-year-old boy from Carshalton Boys School, committed suicide after allegedly being bullied.
+With the tragedy in 2010 of a 14-year-old boy from Carshalton Boys School, committed suicide after allegedly being bullied.
 Aiden started up “The Talk Easy Trust” only two years after and it has been providing mental health support to students and also tries to break down the stigma of mental health by creating awareness.

 Since then, The John Fisher School have been making huge progress in delivering a student mentoring scheme, which involves a one-to-one mentoring scheme where the mentors meet their mentees twice a week.